TITUS-EVD/gallery-framework/README.md

 1) Make sure the framework is built.

-2) Source the setup script: source UserDev/EventDisplay/setup_evd.sh
+2) Source the setup script: `source UserDev/EventDisplay/setup_evd.sh`

-3) make from the UserDev/EventDisplay/ area: make -j8
+3) make from the UserDev/EventDisplay/ area: `make -j`

 4) Run with `evd.py /path/to/art-root-file.root`.
 Add option `-s` to use the SBND geometry.
 Add option `-i` to use the ICARUS geometry.

+If you have already built the evd, you can set it up by simply running `source config/setup_evd.sh`